Michal-Atlas/DawnStorm/dawnstorm.md

 having a Rank in Thief doesn't necessarily translate into your character being a Thief, it only shows that they have a similar set of skills, that your character could've picked up and used elsewhere.
-After performing an adventureous task with a profession, you are awarded `XP` by your GM.
+After performing an adventureous task, you are awarded `XP` by your GM.
 The amount of `XP` you need to improve (`Rank Up`) a Profession is 4.

-**Base Professions** - These professions are those that you don't need any prerequisites for.
+And every 2 `Rank Up`s grant you a `-1` Die roll bonus.

+Professions are divided into a couple Tiers, usually 3.
+`Tier I` is learning and becoming the professions some sort of apprentice or student, `Tier II` is the actual profession and
+`Tier III` is a sort of veteran status.

+> University Student -> Engineer -> Senior Engineer

+After taking 4 levels in a profession you may start Ranking up its next Tier, alternatively 1.5x the required amount in any related Professions, this is always the case with professions that do not have a first Tier.

+> So having 4 Ranks in Magic Acolyte (Tier I) and 2 ranks in Hunter (Tier I) would allow you to take Druid (Tier II)

-Advanced professions will list prerequisites, however they are usually significantly more powerful.
+Some professions will list prerequisites.
-These prerequisites are usually in \[\] square brackets behind the Profession name.
-A number followed by Professions, means that many `Ranks` divided among them, with at least 1 in each.
-Some classes have other steps you must take to acquire them, these are listed under `Rite` in the description of the `Profession`.
+These prerequisites are listed under `Rite` in the description of the `Profession`.

 **Skills** - The profession will list some things that it includes and thus gives bonuses for.
 The Skills listed are examples, each Profession includes more than is listed